nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is the Nebraska Traffic Ticketing System?

 The Nebraska Department of Motor Vehicles uses a point system to track and determine penalties for various traffic violations.
 Typically, the division issues a warning when a driver accumulates six points within two years.
-Collecting more than 12 points within two years results in automatic revocation of the driver’s license.
+Collecting more than 12 points within two years may result in automatic revocation of the driver’s license.

-The Department of Motor Vehicles allows offenders to complete a DMV-approved driver improvement course to take off 2 points of the driver’s record.
+The Department of Motor Vehicles allows eligible offenders to complete a DMV-approved driver improvement course to take off 2 points of the driver’s record.
 An offender can only take this course once in five years.
 In case of a revocation, the reinstatement requirements often differ with the circumstances surrounding the violation.
 Nevertheless, most violators may have to:

 • Serve the entire suspension